Annates: Britain

 In the Kingdom of England, which included Wales after the English conquest of 1277 to 1283, the annates were originally paid for the most part to the archbishop of Canterbury, but were claimed for three years by John XXII in the early 14th century and permanently usurped by his successors.
 The payments were originally governed by a valuation made by Walter Suffield, the bishop of Norwich, for Innocent IV in 1254; this was emended by Nicholas III in 1292.
 In 1531 or 1532, the total payments comprised around £3,000 a year and Henry VIII prohibited their collection.
 In 1534, Thomas Cromwell obtained from parliament the Act in Restraint of Annates, which restored the annates as a payment owed to the Crown.
 A new valuation was established by the commissioners who wrote the King's Books (Liber Regis) in 1535.
 In February 1704, they were granted by Queen Anne to the assistance of the poorer clergy, a scheme since known as "Queen Anne's Bounty".
-The 1535 valuations were still in use in 1704, and their continued use was inherent in the act of Parliament setting up Queen Anne's Bounty; consequently the 'first fruits' payments did not increase to reflect the true value of livings; by 1837, the Ecclesiastical Commissioners reported first fruits to bring in £4,000–5,000 a year whereas church income was around £3m a year and the true value of first fruits would therefore have been over £150,000 a year.
+The 1535 valuations were still in use in 1704, and their continued use was inherent in the Queen Anne's Bounty Act 1703 (2 & 3 Ann. c 20), the act of Parliament setting up Queen Anne's Bounty; consequently the 'first fruits' payments did not increase to reflect the true value of livings; by 1837, the Ecclesiastical Commissioners reported first fruits to bring in £4,000–5,000 a year whereas church income was around £3m a year and the true value of first fruits would therefore have been over £150,000 a year.

-In Scotland, the annat or ann is half a year's stipend allowed to the executors of a minister of the Church of Scotland above what was due to him at the time of his death.
+In Scotland, the annat or ann is defined by the Ann Act 1672 (c.
+24) as half a year's stipend allowed to the executors of a minister of the Church of Scotland above what was due to him at the time of his death.
 This is neither assignable by the clergyman during his life nor can it be seized by his creditors.